Ringloop/mr-plow/README.md

 # Mr-Plow
 Tiny and minimal tool to export data from relational db (postgres or mysql) to elasticsearch.

-The tool does not implement all the logstash feature, but its goal is to is an alternative to logstash when keeping in-sync elastic and a relational database.
+The tool does not implement all the logstash features, but its goal is to be an alternative to logstash when keeping in-sync elastic and a relational database.

 ### Goal
 **Low memory usage**: (~15 MB when idle, great to be deployed on cloud environments).